-You can also optionally instruct MSP360 (CloudBerry) Backup to overwrite existing files during restoration.
-If you select the Restore only new files checkbox, MSP360 (CloudBerry) Backup will compare the modification date of the file in the cloud with its local counterpart and restore the cloud file if it's newer.
+You can also optionally instruct MSP360 (Formerly CloudBerry) Backup for Linux to overwrite existing files during restoration.
+If you select the Restore only new files checkbox, MSP360 (Formerly CloudBerry) Backup for Linux will compare the modification date of the file in the cloud with its local counterpart and restore the cloud file if it's newer.

 Step 6.
 Decryption

 If the backed up data is encrypted, specify the encryption password in order to decrypt the data.

 Next up is scheduling.
 There are three options to choose from:

 - No schedule.
 The backup plan will not be executed unless started manually.

 - Specific date.
 The backup plan will only be executed once, on the specified date.
 Not recommended.